Introduction

 The “nature” of our beautiful and historic county is something we are all so very proud of, and it is here that our members want to share with everyone the unique character, special beauty, fascinating history, and most importantly all of the fauna and flora that live in abundance in our own backyards and natural habitats of the county.
 “Nature” in this sense is used in its broadest definition.

-We are creating what we call “The Nature of Milam County” notebook and web pages, and over time we hope to find, identify and document a significant number of animal and plant species that live here.
-In addition to these, we will also include other special interest features such as bridges, parks, waterways, cemeteries, local community and road names, cliffs, mountains and other topics of local interest.
+In this project, we are researching, photographing, documenting and sharing to the public what we call “The Nature of Milam County” via these web pages, various presentations, and the use of Citizen Science tools such as iNaturalist.
+Over time we hope to find, identify and document a significant number of animal and plant species that live here.
+Originally we started to make this a hard copy book, but for better public access, moved to the website and other public vehicles.
+In addition to these, we have also included other special interest features such as bridges, parks, waterways, cemeteries, local community and road names, cliffs, mountains and other topics of local interest.

-Each page in the book will cover a single species or item of interest, and those pages will all be posted here on the web site as a down-loadable Adobe PDF file, along with an online picture and brief description of each.
+Each page here will cover a single species or item of interest, and those pages will be grouped together in categories such as Birds, Mammals, Trees, etc. All will be posted here on the web site as a down-loadable Adobe PDF file, along with an online picture and brief description of each.

 Visit our individual Nature pages